michbeck100/pv-monitoring/README.md

 This monitoring solution also supports PV forecasts from [Solcast](https://toolkit.solcast.com.au/live-forecast).
 To use it, create an account and update [config.ini](pvforecast%2Fconfig.ini) with your own site resource ids and API token.

 ## Traefik
-This setup adds labels to every container with a ui for [traefik](https://doc.traefik.io/traefik/).
-You only have to set your preferred host name in `traefik.http.routers.<CONTAINER>.rule=Host` in [docker-compose.yml](docker-compose.yml).
+This setup adds labels to every container with a UI for [traefik](https://doc.traefik.io/traefik/).
+You only have to set your preferred host name in `traefik.http.routers.<CONTAINER>.rule=<HOST>` in [docker-compose.yml](docker-compose.yml).
+The value of `HOST` can be set in the `.env` file.
+For e.g. `HOST=example.com` Grafana would be accessible at http://grafana.example.com.

 ### Sponsoring